-Our net tangible book value as of May 31, 2006 was approximately US\$0.65 per common share, and US\$2.60 per ADS.
+Our net tangible book value as of November 30, 2006 was approximately US\$1.43 per common share, and US\$5.72 per ADS.
 Net tangible book value per common share represents the amount of total tangible assets, minus the amount of total liabilities, divided by the total number of common shares outstanding.
 Dilution is determined by subtracting net tangible book value per common share from the assumed public offering price per common share.

-Without taking into account any other changes in such net tangible book value after May 31, 2006, other than to give effect to (i) the conversion of all of our preferred shares into common shares, which will occur immediately prior to the closing of this offering, (ii) the repayment of our short-term borrowings of US\$4.4 million and long-term debt of US\$18.7 million and (iii) our sale of 7,500,000 ADSs offered in this offering, at an initial public offering price of US\$15.00 per ADS, and after deduction of underwriting discounts and commissions and estimated offering expenses (assuming the over-allotment option is not exercised), our pro forma net tangible book value at May 31, 2006 would have been US\$1.02 per outstanding common share, including common shares underlying our outstanding ADSs, or US\$4.08 per ADS.
-This represents an immediate increase in net tangible book value of US\$0.37 per common share, or US\$1.48 per ADS, to purchasers of ADSs in this offering.
+Without taking into account any other changes in such net tangible book value after November 30, 2006, other than to give effect to our sale of 598,399 ADSs offered in this offering, at a public offering price of US\$ per ADS, and after deduction of underwriting discounts and commissions and estimated offering expenses (assuming the over-allotment option is not exercised), our pro forma net tangible book value at November 30, 2006 would have been US\$ per outstanding common share, including common shares underlying our outstanding ADSs, or US\$ per ADS.
+This represents an immediate increase in net tangible book value of US\$ per common share, or US\$ per ADS, to purchasers of ADSs in this offering.